1% at Asda

-If your pooch is a fussy eater and doesn’t like to try new things, you can easily make a basic dog biscuit at home.
+If your pooch is a fussy eater and doesn’t like to try new things, there are plenty of basic dog treats you can bake too.
 This way, you can include your dog’s favourite ingredients whilst also making sure they’re healthier than many shop-bought treats.
-You can even buy bone-shaped moulds, so your dog won’t even know the difference!
+Bone-shaped moulds like the ones used in My Fussy Eater’s video above are great ways to trick your pooch into not even knowing the difference!
 One of the best things about this recipe is that you’ll probably have the majority of the ingredients hiding away in your cupboards already.

 • 650g of wheat flour – you can use white flour or oats if your dog is sensitive to wheat• 1 egg• 1 teaspoon of beef or vegetable gravy granules• 120ml hot water• Optional: cheese and bacon in moderation

 • Preheat oven to 180°c• Dissolve gravy granules in the hot water, then pour this into a mixing bowl• Add the flour, egg, and any of the other optional ingredients, and mix well • Knead the dough until it forms a ball, then roll it out until it’s about 0.5 inches thick• Cut into slices, or use your shaped mould, to make your chosen shaped biscuits, then place on a baking tray lined with greaseproof paper• Bake for 30 minutes, or until golden, then leave to cool before your dog can enjoy them